What Are HOV Lanes in Ontario?

 “HOV lane” stands for “high-occupancy vehicle lanes”, and they’re allocated for certain kinds of cars or cars with at least two people in them.
 These specially designated lanes are essentially a type of carpool lane, designed to encourage people to carpool or drive in more eco-friendly vehicles.

-These lanes were designed to reduce highway congestion, allowing people to arrive faster and more safely to their destinations.
+These lanes were designed to reduce highway congestion, allowing people to arrive faster and more safely at their destinations.
 To make sure they remain effective at doing so, HOV lanes are not open to all traffic even outside of rush hour.

 HOV Lane Sign and Markings

-Note that there are no solid barriers that separate HOV lanes from other lanes as this would reduce the width of highway shoulders.
+Note that there are no solid barriers that separate HOV lanes from other lanes, as this would reduce the width of highway shoulders.
 A reduced shoulder width would reduce the number of entry and exit points possible for HOV lanes, as well as make it harder to have a safe enforcement area and clear snow.

-By using painted lines instead, city planners avoid these inconveniences and drivers can quickly react to changes in traffic.
+By using painted lines instead, city planners avoid these inconveniences, and drivers can quickly react to changes in traffic.

 Rules for an HOV Lane in Ontario